AikateriniNikou/MPhys/README.md

 # MPhys

-Calculation of the Luscher Zeta Function.
+Predicting finite-volume excited state energies using $\chi$PT and the Lüscher formula

 ## References:
-- Luka Leskovec and Sasa Prelovsek.
-Scattering phase shifts for two particles of different mass and nonzero total momentum in lattice qcd.
-Physical Review D, 85(11), June 2012.
+- M. Luscher.
+Volume Dependence of the Energy Spectrum in Massive Quantum Field Theories.
+2.
+Scattering States.
+Commun.
+Math.
+Phys., 105:153–188, 1986.
-- Martin Luscher.
+- M. Luscher.
 Two particle states on a torus and their relation to the scattering matrix.
+Nucl.
+Phys.
+B, 354:531–578, 1991.a torus and their relation to the scattering matrix.
 Nucl.
 Phys.
 B, 354:531–578, 1991.